kkitayama/academic-kickstart/content/home/about.en.md

 # Biography

-I am an undergraduate student at [Tohoku University](https://www.tohoku.ac.jp/).
+Kotaro Kitayama is an undergraduate student at [Tohoku University](https://www.tohoku.ac.jp/).

-I am a member of Communication Science Laboratory([Inui-Suzuki Lab](http://www.cl.ecei.tohoku.ac.jp/)), and studing about Natural Language Processing.
+He is a member of Communication Science Laboratory([Inui-Suzuki Lab](http://www.cl.ecei.tohoku.ac.jp/)), and studing about Natural Language Processing.